Peer Review of Teaching Program

 Who can participate?

-Given the limited resources of PRTP, participation is limited to about a dozen faculty a year, chosen from those who apply by the deadline.
+Given the limited resources of PRTP, participation is limited to twelve faculty and six faculty mentors per year, chosen from those who apply by the deadline.
 If interested, please send your application to Lisa Tatonetti (firstname.lastname@example.org) by following these how-to-apply guidelines.
-Applicants may apply in pairs (that is, may choose their own partners), or individually (in which case a partner will be assigned).
-Priority for Baseline Course Portfolio fellowships is given to applicants who have not previously participated in the Peer Review of Teaching Program.
-Applicants for the Inquiry Portfolio fellowship should already have completed a Baseline Course Portfolio.
-Fall 2013 Application Deadline: October 25 by 5pm.
+Fall 2014 Application Deadline: October 10 by 5pm.

 What financial support is provided to program members?

-Faculty fellows who complete a Baseline Course Portfolio each receive a $1000 stipend for time devoted to program activities (e.g., essays, working with partner, course portfolio, and attending organizational and informational meetings).
-Faculty fellows who complete an Inquiry Portfolio will each receive a $500 stipend.
+Faculty fellows who complete a Baseline Course Portfolio each receive a $1000 stipend for time devoted to program activities.
 Stipends are disbursed as professional development accounts to each fellow.

 So what exactly do I have to do?